 For the next several years, Ryan worked in the restaurant industry.
 Days off were spent skiing and hiking and camping, and piano became more of a side pursuit.
 While he found success in the business, he always felt that calling back to music.
 In April 1999, he took a very part time job as a pianist at a small church in Chandler, AZ.
 That decision would bring musical fulfillment back into Ryan’s life for good.

 In 2005, he released his first solo album, “Left Hand, Right Hand”, a collection of Rachmaninoff, Chopin, Gershwin, some original arrangements and two original works for piano, including the evocative “Rainfall”.
 In June 2010 he followed with a record of all original material, “Possibilities”.
 A “musical journey of personal reflection”, the album has been nominated twice for Album of the Year honors, by SoloPiano.com and Whisperings Piano Radio, respectively.
 In November 2013, his first seasonal album, “Winter” was released.
 A collection of holiday music, the CD also features guest musicians on three tracks, adding flute, cello and didgeridoo.
 The title track is an original composition reflecting on the stillness and depth of the season.
-The album has recently been nominated for Album of the Year for a holiday album by SoloPiano.com.
+The album was nominated for Album of the Year for a holiday album by SoloPiano.com.

 In October 2017, he released his fourth album, “Reflecting Forward”, an all original release.
 The record is a very personal reflection of cathartic healing and moving through profound challenge.
+The album won Album of the Year 2017 from both Whisperings Solo Piano Radio and SoloPiano.com, respectively.

 Musical Jobs/Current Happenings